dlemstra/github-stories/2023/ImageMagick now uses Azure Code Signing/Readme.md

     timeout: 600 # We had to increment this because we sign a lot of files at the same time
 ```

 After adding this to the GitHub actions workflow the secrets need to be added to GitHub.
 The `AZURE_TENANT_ID` variable should be set to the "Tenant ID", `AZURE_CLIENT_ID` to the `Application (client) ID` of the app registration and `AZURE_CLIENT_SECRET` to the value of the secret that was added to the app registration.
 When we created our Code Signing Account (`code-signing-account-name`) and Certificate Profile (`certificate-profile-name`) we used `ImageMagick` as the name for both.
-The value for `endpoint` depends on the region that was used when creating the Code Signing Account and this is shown it's overview page.
+The value for `endpoint` depends on the region that was used when creating the Code Signing Account and this is shown on its overview page.
 This action results in the following signature:

 ![Signed binary](images/Magick.png)

 ### How is the file signed?

-Before we switched to Azure Code Signing our certificate (and it's private key) was stored in a GitHub actions secret.
+Before we switched to Azure Code Signing our certificate (and its private key) was stored in a GitHub actions secret.
 With Azure Code Signing we no longer have access to the private key of the certificate so the signing needs to be done inside the Code Signing Account.
 But instead of sending the whole executable to the Code Signing Account only a calculated hash is send to the api and a signature is returned.
 Because of this there is no delay when signing the executables due to an upload and this also means that the Azure Code Signing service never has access to the executable or library.

 ## When can I use this?